Dalgona/serum-site/pages/docs/templates.md

 <% end %>
 ```

-Returns the list of all blog posts.
-You can use this if you want to make another
+Returns the list of all blog posts, sorted by date in descending order.
+You can
-post listings, besides the auto-generated ones.
-Each item in this list is a
+use this if you want to make another post listings, besides the auto-generated
-_post object_.
+ones.
+Each item in this list is a _post object_.

 Refer to the [Objects Reference](%pages:docs/objects) to learn more about post
 objects.